MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

     <img src="./img/ChatGPT_Haiku_Response.png" style="width: 550px; height: auto;" />
 </center>

-You can see that OpenAI really leaned into the chat-based interface with ChatGPT.
-The model is designed to be conversational and to provide responses that are engaging and helpful, like a responses from a human.
-This is a big part of why ChatGPT became so successful.
+You can see that OpenAI really leaned into the chat-based approach with ChatGPT.
+The model is designed to be conversational, to provide responses that are engaging and helpful, akin to responses from a human.
+This model behavior is a big part of why ChatGPT became so successful.

 As you can imagine, there's quite *a lot* going on under the hood when you interact with ChatGPT.
 The model has to process your input, generate a response, and then provide that response to you in a way that is fast, referencing your input correctly, while being accurate and engaging.
 This is a very complex process that involves a lot of different components, including the model itself, the inference engine, the response generation, and the response delivery.
-We talked about this in a little more detail already in the [last chapter](../G001%20-%20Deep%20Dive%20into%20LLMs/G001%20-%20Deep%20Dive%20into%20LLMs.md), where we also covered what's called the initial step that treats text to be input into such a model: "tokenization".
+We talked about this in a little more detail already in the [last chapter](../G001%20-%20Deep%20Dive%20into%20LLMs/G001%20-%20Deep%20Dive%20into%20LLMs.md), where we also covered what's called the initial step that treats text to be input into such a model: **Tokenization**.

-When you provide a prompt for ChatGPT to respond to, a *tokenizer* first chops the text prompt into a sequence of numeric tokens, each uniquely representing a particular chunk of your text.
+When you provide a prompt for ChatGPT to respond to, a **tokenizer** first chops the text prompt into a sequence of numeric tokens, each uniquely representing a particular chunk of your text.
 Your text, i.e. your provided sequence of words/letters/sentences, is transformed into a sequence of tokens, which each by their contents have been assigned unique integer ID.

 <center>
     <img src="./img/Haiku_Prompt_Tokenization.png" style="width: 600px; height: auto;" />